 - Detailed descriptions and explanations of the operation of your software algorithm.

 - Detailed descriptions and explanations of how to make and use the hardware components of your invention that utilizes your software app.

 The software patent application is then filed with the USPTO where it is examined to determine if the invention meets the various patentability requirements.

 How to Patent an App – Other Requirements

-In order to patent an invention utilizing computer software such as a mobile app or desktop app, the invention must also satisfy the requirements of utility, novelty, and non-obviousness that all patentable inventions must satisfy.
+In order to patent an invention utilizing computer software such as a mobile app or desktop app, besides the requirement for “eligible subject matter”, the invention must also satisfy the requirements of utility, novelty, and non-obviousness that all patentable inventions must satisfy.

 A software patent application, like any patent application, must also provide a full (enabling) disclosure and description of the invention.